 - The working yarn should always be in front when working a purl stitch.

-- If you forget what side of your work you are on, if you see the purls then you should be purling and if you see Vs, you should be knitting.
+- If you are working the stocking stitch and you forget what side of your work you are on, if you see the purls, then you should be purling, and if you see Vs, you should be knitting.

 - When pushing your needle through the stitches on your needle, make sure you don’t split the yarn.

 - Always count the number of stitches after each row.
-If you have more than the number your cast on, you added some somewhere.
-If you have fewer, you either dropped some or knit some together.
+If you have more than the number your cast on or specified by your knitting patterns, you added some somewhere.
+If you have fewer stitches than you should, you either dropped some or knit some together.
 It is better to find those sooner rather than later.

 - Like any craft, it takes practice to master.
 Set aside some time to practice casting on and knitting, but don’t get frustrated.
 Each time you practice a stitch, you will get better.

-- I recommend a needle no smaller than a US7/5mm and a suitable yarn weight.
-If you don’t have them already, make sure to nab the Needle Conversion Chart and the Yarn Weights Guide.
+- I recommend a needle smaller than US7/5mm for beginner knitting and a suitable yarn weight.
+If you haven’t already, make sure to read about knitting needles and nab the Needle Conversion Chart here.

 If you want to learn how to knit or are looking to brush up on your knitting skills and knowledge, pop over to the How to Knit page, which houses all of the posts that teach knitting skills.
 Or, you could go ahead and visit each one by clicking the links below.